Rich Reel

 DSP algorithms.

-Exposure to NVIDIA Tegra2 / Windows CE.
+NVIDIA Tegra2 / Windows CE.

-some C and C++ - Soft real-time instrument control from PC with highly visual and easy-to-use script engine,
+- Soft real-time instrument control from PC with highly visual and easy-to-use script engine,

-graphical user interface, complex CCD camera control (via FPGA
+CCD camera control

 low level commands), data analysis, some 2D and 3D image processing,

-audio processing algorithms and a range of web, DOS and other utilities.
+and a range of web, DOS and other utilities.

 Through the Raspberry Pi,